-Osama O Ibrahim is a highly-experienced Principal Research Scientist with particular expertise in the field of microbiology, molecular biology, food safety, and bio-processing for both pharmaceutical and food ingredients.
-He has wide knowledge in microbial screening /culture improvement; molecular biology and fermentation research for antibiotics, enzymes, therapeutic proteins, organic acids and food flavors; biochemistry for metabolic pathways and enzymes kinetics, enzymes immobilization, bioconversion, and analytical biochemistry.
-He was an external Research Liaison for Kraft Foods with Universities for research projects related to molecular biology and microbial screening and holds three bio-processing patents.
-In January 2005, he accepted an early retirement offer from Kraft Foods and in the same year he formed his own biotechnology company providing technical and marketing consultation for new startup biotechnology and food companies.
+Osama O Ibrahim is a highly experienced, principal Research Scientist with particular expertise in the field of microbiology, molecular biology, food safety and bioprocessing for both pharmaceutical and food ingredients.
+He is knowledgeable in microbial screening/culture improvement, molecular biology and fermentation research for antibiotics, enzymes, therapeutic proteins, organic acids and food flavors, biochemistry for metabolic pathways and enzymes kinetics, enzymes immobilization, bio-conversion and analytical biochemistry.
+He was external research liaison for Kraft Foods with universities for research projects related to molecular biology and microbial screening and holds three bioprocessing patents.
+In January 2005, he accepted an early retirement offer from Kraft Foods and in the same year he formed his own biotechnology company providing technical and marketing consultation for new start up biotechnology and food companies.

-Bioinnovation04@yahoo.com
+bioinnovation04@yahoo.com